Pathocrats Want To Destroy You

 When the intelligence community targets an individual using psychopathic methods of intimidation, it’s no wonder others see them as “crazy” and “paranoid.”

 Several research participants discussed the point that people who recognise the set of behaviours of people of DP and are driven by fairness often try to expose people of DP.
-This appeals to the predatory, ‘game-playing’ nature of people of DP that emerged from the data, and so they often commence a process of destruction of the ‘exposer’ …
+This appeals to the predatory, ‘game-playing’ nature of people of DP … and so they often commence a process of destruction of the ‘exposer’ …

 This, too, is scaled up in a pathocracy.
 Anyone who shows the ability to “diagnose the system” (like Lobaczewski and his colleagues), or expose the psychopath’s true nature, is seen as an existential threat and dealt with accordingly.